 In contrast to a lifecare (type A) contract, although CCRC residents with a fee-for-service contract have unlimited exposure to the potentially exorbitant costs of long-term care expenses, they also are not paying on the front-end for care that they may not need.

 Rental: Rental CCRC contracts require no entry fee or perhaps a nominal “community fee” of a couple thousand dollars or so.
 Contracts are often month-to-month, and the monthly service fee will most likely be higher than what you would pay in a comparable entry fee community.
-Many CCRC rental contracts do no provide residents with priority access to healthcare services, therefore, available spaces may just as easily be filled with someone in need of care and coming from outside of the community.
-As with a type C contract, the resident will pay the full market rate for healthcare.
+Many CCRC rental contracts do not provide residents with priority access to healthcare services, therefore, available spaces may just as easily be filled with someone in need of care and coming from outside of the community.
+As with a Type C contract, the resident will pay the full market rate for healthcare.

 Equity/Co-op: Residents in equity communities actually own their home or apartment but are still required to pay a monthly service fee or “membership fee” for services and amenities, including home maintenance.
 Some CCRCs operate under the co-op model whereby residents purchase shares of the corporation.
 Under both arrangements, healthcare services are usually offered at the full market rate.